DETAILED ACTION

 (ii) receive, from the base station, a random access response in random access procedure (random access response including timing advance command, Par 0047-0048, Par 0063, Par 0080, Par 0085, Par 0208); and

-(iii) a controller (Processor, 408, Fig. 4, Par 0034) configured to control a first time alignment timer corresponding to the first timing advance group (time alignment timer for the pTAG, TAG0) on a basis of a timing advance command corresponding to the first timing advance group (controlling/starting/restarting time alignment timer corresponding to the pTAG based on the reception of timing advance command for the pTAG, Par 0059-0061, Par 0089, Par 0206-0207), the timing advance command corresponding to the first timing advance group being included in the random access response (random access response including timing advance command for the timing advance group (TAG)/cell group index such as pTAG, Par 0059 , Par 0063, Par 0080, Par 0206- 0208), and
+(iii) a controller (Processor, 408, Fig. 4, Par 0034) configured to control a first time alignment timer corresponding to the first timing advance group (time alignment timer for the pTAG, TAG0) based on a timing advance command corresponding to the first timing advance group (controlling/starting/restarting time alignment timer corresponding to the pTAG based on the reception of timing advance command for the pTAG, Par 0059-0061, Par 0089, Par 0206-0207), the timing advance command corresponding to the first timing advance group being included in the random access response (random access response including timing advance command for the timing advance group (TAG)/cell group index such as pTAG, Par 0059 , Par 0063, Par 0080, Par 0206- 0208),

-(iv) control a second time alignment timer corresponding to the second timing advance group (time alignment timer for the secondary cell group, sTAG) on a basis of a timing advance command corresponding to the second timing advance group (controlling/starting/restarting time alignment timer corresponding to the sTAG based on the reception of timing advance command for the sTAG, Par 0059-0061, Par 0085, Par 0089, Par 0206-0207), the timing advance command corresponding to the second timing advance group being included in the random access response (random access response including timing advance command for the timing advance group (TAG)/cell group index such as sTAG, Par 0059 , Par 0063, Par 0080, Par 0085, Par 0206- 0208),
+(iv) control a second time alignment timer corresponding to the second timing advance group (time alignment timer for the secondary cell group, sTAG) based on a timing advance command corresponding to the second timing advance group (controlling/starting/restarting time alignment timer corresponding to the sTAG based on the reception of timing advance command for the sTAG, Par 0059-0061, Par 0085, Par 0089, Par 0206-0207), the timing advance command corresponding to the second timing advance group being included in the random access response (random access response including timing advance command for the timing advance group (TAG)/cell group index such as sTAG, Par 0059 , Par 0063, Par 0080, Par 0085, Par 0206- 0208),

-(v) wherein the controller is configured to control a timing of a first uplink transmission based on a timing advance command corresponding to the first timing advance group (adjusting uplink transmission timing for a timing advance group such as pTAG based on the time adjustment value, NTA included in the timing advance command, Par 0059, Par 0062-0063, Par 0065, Par 0080, Par 0206-0208, Par 0222-0223) and a first offset (NTA offset, Par 0065 Par 0206, Par 0208, Par 0210) for adjusting the timing of the first uplink transmission corresponding to the serving cell (adjusting uplink transmission timing of the cell/primary cell corresponding to the pTAG, Par 0059, Par 0062-0063, Par 0065, Par 0080, Par 0206-0208, Par 0222-0223), and
+(v) control a timing of a first uplink transmission based on the timing advance command corresponding to the first timing advance group (adjusting uplink transmission timing for a timing advance group such as pTAG based on the time adjustment value, NTA included in the timing advance command, Par 0059, Par 0062-0063, Par 0065, Par 0080, Par 0206-0208, Par 0222-0223) and a first offset (NTA offset, Par 0065 Par 0206, Par 0208, Par 0210) for adjusting the timing of the first uplink transmission corresponding to the serving cell (adjusting uplink transmission timing of the cell/primary cell corresponding to the pTAG, Par 0059, Par 0062-0063, Par 0065, Par 0080, Par 0206-0208, Par 0222-0223), and

-(vi) control a timing of a second uplink transmission based on a timing advance command corresponding to the second timing advance group (adjusting uplink transmission timing for a timing advance group such as sTAG based on the time adjustment value, NTA included in the timing advance command, Par 0059, Par 0062-0063, Par 0065, Par 0071, Par 0080, Par 0206-0208, Par 0222-0223) and a second offset (NTA offset, Par 0065 Par 0206, Par 0208, Par 0210) for adjusting the timing of the second uplink transmission corresponding to a cell having a physical cell identifier (secondary cell corresponding to sTAG) different from the physical cell identifier of the serving cell (pcell/primary cell of the pTAG) (adjusting uplink transmission timing of the secondary cell corresponding to the sTAG, Fig. 7, Par 0038, Par 0059, Par 0062-0063, Par 0065, Par 0071, Par 0080, Par 0085, Par 0206-0208, Par 0222),
+(vi) control a timing of a second uplink transmission based on the timing advance command corresponding to the second timing advance group (adjusting uplink transmission timing for a timing advance group such as sTAG based on the time adjustment value, NTA included in the timing advance command, Par 0059, Par 0062-0063, Par 0065, Par 0071, Par 0080, Par 0206-0208, Par 0222-0223) and a second offset (NTA offset, Par 0065 Par 0206, Par 0208, Par 0210) for adjusting the timing of the second uplink transmission corresponding to a cell having a physical cell identifier (secondary cell corresponding to sTAG) different from the physical cell identifier of the serving cell (pcell/primary cell of the pTAG) (adjusting uplink transmission timing of the secondary cell corresponding to the sTAG, Fig. 7, Par 0038, Par 0059, Par 0062-0063, Par 0065, Par 0071, Par 0080, Par 0085, Par 0206-0208, Par 0222);

 Dinan does not explicitly disclose to